brevzin/brevzin.github.io/_posts/2019-04-28-concepts-heavy.md

 pubdraft: yes
 ---

+(This post is superceded by the next one.
+Drafts on drafts on drafts).

 The previous post described the several ways we have today of writing customizable interfaces: polymorphism with `virtual`{:.language-cpp} functions, class template specialization, CRTP, and "well-known" member or non-member functions.
 They each have their advantages and disadvantages.
 And really, sometimes simple polymorphism is very much the best solution.
 But there's a hole in our design space that suggests that we need something more.

 A lack of associated types leads to a proliferation of type traits.
 Consider a concept like `Invocable<F, Args...>`{:.language-cpp}.
 All it tells us is whether or not `f(args...)`{:.language-cpp} is valid - it doesn't tell us what type that expression has.
 While sometimes we don't care (`std::for_each()`{:.language-cpp} doesn't), most of the time we do - and to find that answer out we need to use `invoke_result_t<F, Args...>`{:.language-cpp}.
 Likewise, `Range<R>`{:.language-cpp}.
 What is the underlying iterator for the range? `iterator_t<R>`{:.language-cpp}.
 Underlying value type? `value_type_t<iterator_t<R>>`{:.language-cpp}.
 And so forth.